lbecoats/phase-0-pac-1-the-assignment-expression/README.md

 can "look up" the variable assignment of who "ma-ma" points to.
 The baby will need to learn the last of our _essential expressions_: the variable lookup expression!

+git commands
+git clone- makes a copy of the repository git add- stages file for commit " walking up to the picture taken" git commit- Takes the snapshot of our code " Takes the picture" git push- pushes changes back to repository